This page will help you find a hotel in Athens

 Sure hanging out at ther airport when you could be wandering around the Plaka may seem kind of boring but with restaurants, satelite TV and a nice big IKEA down the street you can find something to do besides sleep between flights.

-Inn Attika Avenue is a 5 minute taxi ride or a few minutes on the metro and is in the price range of the Sofitel.
+Inn Attika Avenue is a 5 minute taxi ride or on their free shuttle to the airport and is in the price range of the Sofitel.
 If you want to book these hotels for a night without going through a travel agency you can use the above links.
 If you are working with a Greek travel agency you can book through them as well.

 can stay there overnight and the ferries to many of the Cyclades leave from there.

-If staying close to the airport is important then splurge on the Sofitel which is right at the airport.
-It is cleaner, better, well-run and you will save at least 100 euros in taxis you would have taken back and forth to the city.
-To save 10 minutes by staying at the Avra, Ammos or Les Amis
+If staying really close to the airport is important or if you are between flights or ferry then splurge on the Sofitel which is right at the airport.
+It is cleaner, better, well-run and you will save at least 100 euros in taxis you would have taken back and forth to the city even if there is nothing to do but eat, drink, watch TV or watch the planes.
+OK, they

 You can book